aggress/mesosphere-dcos-demo-application/README.md

 # mesosphere-dcos-demo-application

-A simple back-end (BE) and front-end (FE) app to demonstrate the following DC/OS features.
+A simple app to demonstrate the following DC/OS features.

 * VIP based layer4 load balancing for presenting the FE app to access both BE apps.
 * Marathon-LB to publish the FE app to the outside world and make it accessible via a vhost.